About SIU School of Medicine

-The SIU SOM exists for two reasons: 1) to improve the health care education delivery of health care and the health for the people of western, central, and southern Illinois.
+The SIU School of Medicine exists for two reasons: 1) to improve the delivery of health care and improve the health of the people of western, central and southern Illinois.
 2) to advance the discipline of medicine.
-We do that by educating physicians, physician assistants and scientists, by researching the causes and cures of disease and by caring for people and communities through systems of care, the team at SIU School of Medicine strives to meet the Triple aim + 1: Health care and health care education that’s more effective, efficient, equitable and enjoyable.
+By educating physicians, physician assistants and scientists, by researching the causes and cures of disease and by caring for people and communities through systems of care, the team at SIU School of Medicine strives to meet the Triple aim + 1: Health care and education that’s effective, efficient, equitable and enjoyable.

-We are a small, community-based medical education institution providing education to undergraduate medical students, medical and surgical residents, fellowships.
-We also teach graduate degrees (master's and doctorates) in the basic sciences.
-We also offer a curriculum for physician assistant students, and programs for students to receive MD/JD and a MD/MPH degrees.
-We also offer a prepartory program called MEDPREP is also available for students who need prerequisites to medical school.
+SIU School of Medicine is a community-based medical education institution teaching undergraduate medical students, medical and surgical residents and fellows.
+The school also offers graduate degrees (master's and doctorates) in basic sciences, as well as a curriculum for physician assistant students, and programs for students to earn a dual MD/JD and a MD/MPH degrees.
+A prepartory program called MEDPREP is also available for students who need prerequisites to medical school.
 Collectively, the school has graduated more than 5,000 medical professionals.

 SIU Medicine is the medical practice of SIU School of Medicine.
 More than 270 full-time faculty physicians work in seven clinical disciplines: family medicine, internal medicine, neurology, obstetrics/ gynecology, pediatrics, psychiatry and surgery.
 SIU Medicine integrates with the school’s educational programs to provide patients access to the most advanced care available.
-SIU Medicine clinics are located primarily in Springfield at the SIU Clinics/Richard H. Moy Building, Baylis Medical Building and the Carol Jo Vecchie Women & Children’s Center in St. John’s Hospital.
-Family medicine centers are also located in Carbondale, Decatur and Quincy.
+SIU Medicine clinics are located primarily in Springfield, Illinois at the SIU Clinics/Richard H. Moy Building, Baylis Medical Building and the Women & Children’s Clinic near HSHS St. John’s Hospital.
+Family medicine centers are also located in Carbondale, Decatur, Taylorville and Quincy.
 Community Health Centers are also located in Jacksonville and Lincoln.
 SIU School of Medicine provides additional patient services at 12 institutes and centers.
 With these resources, patients from throughout Illinois and the Midwest have easy access to the full-range of services, from primary care to tertiary-level specialty care.
-Visit www.siumed.org.

 Make an appointment: Call 217-545-8000 or 800-342-5748.